otto-viet/flex_form/README.md

 9. **getValidationMessage** - A utility function for getting the validation message for an invalid FormFieldValidation.

 ### How to Implement a Form
-1. Extends the `FormDataEntity` class to define the data for the form an overrides the Equatable's `props` getter.
+1. Extend the `FormDataEntity` class to define the data for the form and override the Equatable's `props` getter.
+This is required by the `FormValidationProvider` to check if the form is valid as form's inputs change.
-2. Implements the `FormValidationProvider` interface by providing an implementation for the `isDirty`, `isValid`, `validate` and `validateUponSubmission`.
+2. Optionally extend the `FormValidationProvider` base class to provide custom implementations for the `isDirty`, `isValid`, `validate` and `validateUponSubmission` APIs.
-3. Implements the `FormInputDataMapper` interface.
+3. Implements the `FormInputDataMapper` interface to provide mapping functionalities between the form's input map and the form's `FormDataEntity`.
-4. Extends the FormBloc and a constructor which crates an instance of a FormBloc with an initial `FormBlocState` including a `Map<FormFieldId, FormFieldConfig>` map and a `FormVM` data.
-Pass this initial `FormBlocState` along with an instance of the `FormValidationProvider` extension class and an instance of the `FormInputDataMapper` extension to constructor.
+4. Extends `FormBloc` and provides a constructor which crates an instance of a FormBloc with an initial `FormBlocState`, a `Map<FormFieldId, FormFieldConfig>` inputConfigMap, an instance of the extended `InputDataMapper` class, an optional `FormValidationProvider` and an optional `FormDataProvider`.

-To see FormFlex in action, check out the `form_with_data_builder.dart` and `form_with_text_input_builder.dart` examples located in the `/demo` folder to see how to build a form with a `FormInputBuilder` or a `FormDataBuilder`.
+To FormFlex in action, check out the `form_with_data_builder.dart` and `form_with_text_input_builder.dart` examples located in the `/demo` folder.
+These examples demonstrate how to build a form with the `FormInputBuilder` and `FormDataBuilder` builders.

 [Example of a form built with a TextInputBuilder]
 ```dart